-(2) For which an Airplane or Rotorcraft Flight Manual is not required by §21.5 of this chapter, unless there is available in the aircraft a current approved airplane or Rotorcraft Flight Manual, approved manual material, markings, and placard, or any combination thereof.
+(2) For which an Airplane or Rotorcraft Flight Manual is not required by §21.5 of this chapter, unless there is available in the aircraft a current approved airplane or Rotorcraft Flight Manual, approved manual material, markings, and placards, or any combination thereof.

-The sUAS, given its size and configuration has no ability or place to carry such a flight manual on the aircraft, not only because there is no pilot onboard, but because there is no room or capacity to carry such an item on the aircraft.
+The sUAS, given its size and configuration has no ability or place to carry such a flight manual on the aircraft, not only because there is no pilot on board, but because there is no room or capacity to carry such an item on the aircraft.

-The equivalent level of safety will be maintained by keeping the flight manual at the ground control point where the pilot flying the sUAS will have access to it.
+The equivalent level of safety will be maintained by keeping the flight manual at the ground control point where the pilot flying the sUAS will have immediate access to it.
 The FAA has issued the following exemptions to this regulation: Exemption Nos.
-8607, 8737, 8738, 9299, 9299A, 9565, 9565B, 10167, 10602, 32827, and 10700.
+8607, 8737, 8738,9299, 9299A, 9565, 9565B, 10167, 10167A, 10602,32827, and 10700.

-14 C.F.R. § 91.103: Preflight action
+F. 14 CFR § 91.103: Preflight action

-This regulation requires each pilot in command to take certain actions before flight to insure the safety of the flight.
-As the FAA approved rotor craft flight manuals will not be provided as set forth in sections the SOP.
+This regulation requires each PIC to take certain actions before flight to insure the safety of flight.
+As FAA approved rotorcraft flight manuals will not be provided for the aircraft an exemption will be needed.
+An equivalent level of safety will be provided as set forth in our confidential operating manual.
 The PIC will take all actions including reviewing weather, flight battery requirements, landing and takeoff distances and aircraft performance data before initiation of flight.

-14 C.F.R. §91.109: Flight instruction
+G. 14 CFR §91.109: Flight instruction